igormoreno/will/README.md

 - Break the code in multiple modules

 ### New features
-- Read input from a file instead of the standard input
 - Add syntax for comments
 - Parse key names (instead of just reading them as strings)
 - Read multiple input files from the command line